JS-RML/flexflip/flexflip theory/readme.md

 # Modeling for ***flexflip***

+Here, we fist generate a minimum bending energy curve of unit length subject to start and end-point constraints, and then plot a) the bending energy of the curve, and b) the minimum coefficient of friction required at the end-point to keep the curve steady in various configurations.

 ### Generate a minimum bending energy curve
-Here, we generate a minimum bending energy curve of unit length given start and end-point constraints.

 First, define the objective function.
 We intend to minimize the square of the curvature along the length of the curve.
 This is proportional to the bending energy of the curve.
 ```Matlab